shruti380/GitMind/README.md

 ### 3. **Team Collaboration**
 - Invite team members to work on projects collaboratively.
 - Generate a unique invitation URL for each project.
-When another Dionysus user clicks the URL, they can join the project and start collaborating.
+When another GitMind user clicks the URL, they can join the project and start collaborating.
 - Share your project and work together seamlessly.

 ### 4. **AI Assistance**